Europe has long been one of the most attractive destinations for travellers the world over.

 - Eat the local cuisine

 Food is a hugely important part of many European cultures and each country has its own brand of traditional cuisine for you to try.
-Whether it’s an Irish stew, Hungarian goulash, German sauerkraut or Romanian mămăligă, the local dish is always the tastiest and generally the cheapest.
+Whether it’s incredible meats from an Italian deli, an Irish stew, Hungarian goulash, German sauerkraut or Romanian mămăligă, the local dish is always the tastiest and generally the cheapest.

 - Sit back and relax